 - 3 tbsp olive oil

-- In a food processor, blend the onions, ginger and garlic until it is a pulpy paste.
-Add all the spices and the tamarind paste to the onion mixture and puree until smooth.
+- In a food processor, blend the ginger and garlic until it is a pulpy paste.
+Add all the spices and the tamarind paste to the ginger and garlic mixture and puree until smooth.

 - Heat 3 tbsp oil in a large saucepan on medium heat and add the curry paste.
 Stir constantly so that nothing sticks to the bottom of the pot.